loader image

 Meet Our Team

-Our diverse team of counselors and professionals are here to help make a positive difference in the lives of the individuals we serve by helping them uncover their full potential.
+Our experienced team of counselors and professionals are here to help make a positive difference in the lives of the individuals we serve by helping them uncover their full potential.

 Elizabeth Muniz